rsmusllp/king-phisher/README.md

  * Geo location of phishing visitors
  * Send email with calendar invitations

+## Plugins
+Both the client and server can be extended with functionality provided by plugins.
+A small number of plugins are packaged with King Phisher and additional ones are available in the [Plugins repository](https://github.com/securestate/king-phisher-plugins).

 ## Template Files
 Template files for both messages and server pages can be found in the separate King Phisher [Templates repository](https://github.com/securestate/king-phisher-templates).